 Many Teslas are 4 wheel drive and with an ICE the usual rule is to keep all 4 tyres with similar tyre depth etc to reduce issues.
 This is because a 4 wheel drive ICE will have a central differential and tyres with different tread depth will have different rolling radius.
 This results in a constant offset twist through the central differential which is trying to resist this.
 Tesla use two motors and no central differential and therefore this does not come into play.
 That said, normal rules of matched tyres on an axle and the better grip on the front to aid braking is still true to maintain even and safe grip with the road surface.

 When looking to replace tyres we recommend Tyres UK Comparison Service to find the best price across a range of providers.<\p>

 In the event of a puncture, the foam/goo type solutions don't work with tyres containing the foam insert.
 You can however sometimes plug the hole and we have some recommended products on our Essential Accessories page

-When changing tyres it is also advisable to keep tyres of a similar make and wear on the save axle.
+When changing tyres due to a puncture it is also advisable to keep tyres of a similar make and wear on the save axle.
 This can be expensive if you have a damaged tyre on one side of the car resulting in a premature replacement, but different tyres will exhibit different grip and under hard braking, say in an emergency, it can introduce some in-balance in the car.
 This won't be realised under normal driving but in an emergency it might be the difference between stopping safely and not.